 We purchase raw materials such as steel, aluminum, petroleum and natural gas-based resins, linerboard, and other commodities, and components, such as engines, transmissions, transaxles, hydraulics, and electric motors, for use in our products.
 In addition, we are a purchaser of components and parts containing various commodities, including steel, aluminum, copper, lead, rubber, and others that are integrated into our end products.
 To the extent that commodity prices increase and we do not have firm pricing from our suppliers, or our suppliers are not able to honor such prices, increases in the cost of such raw materials and components and parts may adversely affect our profit margins if we are unable to pass along to our customers these cost increases in the form of price increases or otherwise reduce our cost of goods sold.
-Historically, we have mitigated commodity cost increases, in part, by collaborating with suppliers, reviewing alternative sourcing options, substituting materials, engaging in internal cost reduction efforts, and increasing prices on some of our products, all as appropriate.
+In addition, increases in other costs of doing business may also adversely affect our profit margins and businesses.
+For example, an increase in fuel costs may result in an increase in our transportation costs, which also could adversely affect our operating results and businesses.
+Historically, we have mitigated cost increases, in part, by collaborating with suppliers, reviewing alternative sourcing options, substituting materials, engaging in internal cost reduction efforts, and increasing prices on some of our products, all as appropriate.
 However, we may not be able to fully offset such increased costs in the future.
 Further, if our price increases are not accepted by our customers and the market, our net sales, profit margins, earnings, and market share could be adversely affected.
-Increases in our other costs of doing business may also adversely affect our profit margins and businesses.
-For example, an increase in fuel costs may result in an increase in our transportation costs, which also could adversely affect our operating results and businesses.